The Perfect Itinerary To See Rome In 2 Days

 Using A 48 Hours Roma Pass

-A Roma Pass may be a good thing to have if you are visiting Rome in 2 days.
+A Roma Pass may be a good thing to have if you visit Rome in 2 days.
 You can make the most of it by visiting all the attractions mentioned in this post, and get discount on others, and most pass options also give you access to public transportation.
 Some even include a one way transfer to the airport.

 Rome in 2 days